JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_09/lecture.md

 ```
 which shows that the body of `genplus` is called for each combination of types of parameters, but the generated code is called whenever `genplus` is called.

 Generated functions has to be pure in the sense that they are not allowed to have side effects, for example modifying some global variables.
 Note that printing is not allowed in pure functions, as it modifies the global buffer.
-This rule is not strict, including things, but not obeying it can lead to unexpected errors, as you do not know, at which moment the functions will be called.
+From the above example this rule does not seems to be enforced, but not obeying it can lead to unexpected errors mostly caused by not knowing when and how many times the functions will be called.

 Finally, generated functions cannot call functions that has been defined after their definition.
 ```@repl lec09